aishamasmoudi/AISHAMASMOUDI.github.io/aboutme.md

 Here are some key observations :
--**Negative Sentiment Dominance:** The majority of countries exhibit negative average sentiment scores, indicating a prevalent trend toward portraying terrorism-related themes with a more critical emotional tone.
+- **Negative Sentiment Dominance:** The majority of countries exhibit negative average sentiment scores, indicating a prevalent trend toward portraying terrorism-related themes with a more critical emotional tone.
--**Range of Sentiment Scores:**  The sentiment scores exhibit a spectrum, spanning from negative values, such as -0.344 (Egypt) and -0.340 (Uruguay), to positive values, like 0.426 (Tunisia) and 0.291 (Lebanon).
+- **Range of Sentiment Scores:**  The sentiment scores exhibit a spectrum, spanning from negative values, such as -0.344 (Egypt) and -0.340 (Uruguay), to positive values, like 0.426 (Tunisia) and 0.291 (Lebanon).
 This wide range indicates diverse emotional representations across different countries.
 However, it's crucial to note that several of these countries have a lower movie count, potentially influencing the accuracy and representativeness of the results.
--**Consistency Across Regions:** Countries within certain regions, like Europe, share similar negative sentiment trends, as seen in Germany (DEU), France (FRA), and the United Kingdom (GBR).
+- **Consistency Across Regions:** Countries within certain regions, like Europe, share similar negative sentiment trends, as seen in Germany (DEU), France (FRA), and the United Kingdom (GBR).

 Upon careful examination of the average sentiment scores map, we have identified several key countries for in-depth analysis.
 The United States, India, and the United Kingdom stand out due to their significant volume of terrorism-themed movies, providing a robust dataset for exploration.
 In addition, we find intriguing variations in sentiment scores in South America and Central America.
 While some countries, such as Brazil, exhibit neutral sentiments with a low score of -0.08, others, like Chile, lean slightly positive with a score of 0.06.
 Notably, Uruguay portrays a comparatively low sentiment score of -0.35, whereas Venezuela emerges with a distinctive high score of 0.24.